luisbrito2900/cypress-test-practice/README.md

 - The magento website use to make test fail sometimes so that's why retries are applied in the confi.js file.

 - Pipeline integration is not possible because this website it's blocking correct pipeline execution.

+- The ESLint linter was implemented to ensure the best practices and performance of the code.